This script is the main install program for Alpine linux, only can run as root.

 for the server addresses.
 Type “” (empty string) for domain, then press

 enter.
-Later you can change it to 8.8.8.8
+Later you can change it to 8.8.8.8 (or the DNS server address

 of your choice) as shown in the picture.
 Press enter to go to the next